-Lauren C. Mims, PhD is an assistant professor in the Department of Educational Psychology at Ball State University.
+Lauren C. Mims, PhD (she/her) is an incoming assistant professor in the Department of Applied Psychology at New York University's Steinhardt School of Culture, Education, and Human Development.
+Formerly, she was an Assistant Professor of Educational Psychology at Ball State University.
 Dr. Mims earned her doctorate in Educational Psychology: Applied Developmental Science at the University of Virginia Curry School of Education.
 Dr. Mims obtained a B.A. in English and Psychology from the University of Virginia in 2012 and a M.A. in Child Development with a concentration in Clinical Developmental Health from Tufts University in 2014.
-Broadly, Dr. Mims' research examines how school environments influence how African American youth learn and develop their identities.
-She has addressed these issues extensively in her research, scholarship, teaching, and service.
+Broadly, the ultimate goal of Dr. Mims' research is to “freedom dream” (Kelley, 2002) with Black children and their families, and then use that brilliance to guide the development of new research, policies, practices, and narratives.

 Dr. Mims was formerly Assistant Director of the White House Initiative on Educational Excellence for African Americans during the Obama Administration, where she focused her efforts on student programming, strategic planning and management of projects and priorities including, but not limited to, centering youth voice, supporting federal interagency relationships, the development of research-based publications and handbooks for students, managing the Initiative social media accounts, and engaging with stakeholders through multi-media platforms.
 She was a member of the White House Council on Women and Girls, the U.S. Department of Education Policy Committee, the U.S. Department of Education Socioeconomic Diversity Working Group, as well as a member of First Lady Michelle Obama's Reach Higher Working Group.
 Lauren developed and hosted events such as the AfAmWomenLead Student Summit to Support Black Girls, a summit to support African American students with disabilities, and reading parties for youth to share resources, foster creativity and nurture a love of learning.